 Incorporating rigorous academic inquiry and experiential learning, this concentration covers a range of topics—from clinical ethics to health equity in various communities.
 By completing this concentration, students join a cohort of like-minded peers and mentors, with rich opportunities for discussion and inquiry through the concentration’s journal club.

-All coursework (except the online Fundamentals of Research and Scholarship course) takes place at the South Bend campus.
+All coursework (except the online Foundations of Translational Research) takes place at the South Bend campus.
 The scholarly project can be done remotely.

 Curriculum and Timeline